 - 1. Do not sample within a 5 m radius of the aquatic instrumentation. - Determine the dominant habitat and sub-dominant habitat based on the Stream Morphology Map (RD[09]) or rapid habitat assessment (RD[09], SOP F) for the site.
 Habitat suggestions for each NEON sites are provided in Appendix D. - a.
 The habitat types chosen should be present during all sampling bouts, and should account for at least 20% of the habitat area in the permitted reach as determined by the Rapid Habitat Assessment (RD[09]).
 The 20% cutoff ensures that there is enough habitat in which to collect all samples. - b.
-All 5 dominant samples (and 3 DNA samples) must be collected from the same habitat type and substratum using the same sampler on each sampling bout and all 3 subdominant samples must be collected from the sample habitat type on each sampling bout, unless a major event (i.e., a flood or dewatering of the stream) causes significant changes to the stream channel and the habitat type is no longer present (see Contingent Decisions, Table 2). - c.
-If there is only one clear habitat at the site, sample two different types of substrata using the sampling methods below (e.g., in a slow-moving run, collect 5 kicknet samples and 3 core samples). - d.
+All 5 dominant samples (and 3 DNA samples) must be collected from the same habitat and substratum type using the same sampler on each sampling bout from year to year, and all 3 subdominant samples must be collected from the sample habitat type on each sampling bout from year to year, unless a major event (i.e., a flood or dewatering of the stream) causes significant changes to the stream channel and the habitat type is no longer present (see Contingent Decisions, Table 2). - i.
+If the habitats sampled in the previous year(s) no longer represent the dominant and secondary habitats, or are no longer present, contact science.

+- d.
 Targeted habitat types and samplers in order of sampling preference (see Definitions, Section 2.4): - i.
 Riffles - 1.
 Surber (SOP C.1): Requires water level lower than top of frame and gravel substrate or larger - 2.
 Snag (modified D-frame, SOP C.5): For riffles with significant woody debris. - ii.
 Runs - 1.
 Surber (SOP C.1): Requires water level lower than top of frame and gravel substrate or larger. - 2.
 Hess (SOP C.4): Requires water level lower than top of frame, gravel substrate or larger, best used where flow is fairly slow - 3.
 Modified kicknet (SOPC.3): For deeper water, water can be over top of frame.
 Least ideal option because it is semi-quantitative, but commonly used in runs. - 4.
 Hand corer (SOP C.2): For runs with sand or silt substrate. - 5.
 Snag (modified D-frame, SOP C.5): For runs with significant woody debris. - iii.
 Pools and step pools (if the step pool has significant flow, treat as the appropriate riffle or run category above) - 1.
 Hess (SOP C.4): Requires water level lower than top of frame, gravel substrate or larger. - 2.
 Hand corer (SOP C.2): For pools with sand or silt substrate.
 Most common sampler used in NEON pools. - 3.
-Start sampling at the bottom of the reach, working upstream so as not to stir up sediments in the water column which can decrease visibility and cause invertebrates to drift.
+Start sampling at the bottom of the reach, working upstream so as not to stir up sediments in the water column which can decrease visibility and cause invertebrates to drift. - 4.
+Spread samples out along the reach.
+For example, do not collect all samples for the same substratum in the same riffle, collect samples from 5 different riffles along the reach.
+Try to spread sampling out over the entire 1000 m reach (or 500 m at MCDI). - 5.
+Do not sample anywhere you or other people/animals have walked in the reach, or locations that appear recently disturbed (e.g., overturned rocks, footprints, dislodged plants, other evidence of wildlife, cattle, humans, etc.).